 Some things may not return to ‘before’.

-What follows (in no particular order) are some of the practices and tactics that others are experimenting with and finding helpful.
+What follows (in no particular order) are some of the practices and tactics that other online businesses are experimenting with and finding helpful.
 We’ll be updating this post frequently.
 If you have a tip or experience you’d like to share, please email us at email@example.com and we’ll add it to the post.

 We’re seeing companies gravitating towards one of two strategic camps: the ‘damage limiters’, those scrambling to reduce costs and limit or cut out new spending; and the ‘opportunity grabbers’, those trying to take advantage of the opportunities created by the ‘damage limiters’, looking for creative ways to maximize sales and increase market share.

 Shopify published a list of government assistance programs by country.
 I can’t vouch for its completeness, but there are some listings I wasn’t otherwise aware of.
-For instance, there are some state programs that I hadn’t yet seen such as Florida (where our office is):
+For instance, there are some state programs that I hadn’t been aware of such as Florida (where our office is):

-There’s now a specific ‘Coronavirus resources’ finder on benefits.org:
+There’s now also a specific ‘Coronavirus resources finder’ on benefits.org: